 You can find fashionable and warm coats from brands like The North Face, Spyder, or Columbia.
-These brands offer children’s sizes and can be found at REI, EVO, or The House.
+These brands offer children’s sizes and can be found at REI, or EVO.
 You will be sure to find the perfect fit and style for your child.

 3. Skis: The Ultimate Ski Gift for Toddlers

 Whether you are looking to keep the skiing tradition alive or you’re encouraging your child’s adventurous spirit, the gift of skis is the answer.
 Giving a child good equipment for their next adventure creates a contagious excitement around the child.

 There are many ways to give adventurous gifts –as all these items suggest, but giving actual skis puts into motion what has probably been months of planning on your part.

 To make that special moment happen, you might have to bring your child into the store to find the size that is best for them.
 Ski length is usually determined by height and weight.
 Generally, the length is somewhere between your chin and the top of your head.